Danton11/RIND/docs/README.md

 **📊 For detailed metrics documentation, see [METRICS.md](METRICS.md)**

-### Comprehensive Structured Logging
+### Structured Logging

-The server features comprehensive structured logging with tracing spans and rich contextual information, writing logs to timestamped files in the `logs/` directory:
+The server features structured logging with tracing spans and contextual information, writing logs to timestamped files in the `logs/` directory:

 ```bash
 # Log files are automatically created with format: